-Office furniture, fixtures and equipment 3 - 10 years straight-line

-Computer equipment 7 years or 30% declining balance

-Medical equipment 5 years straight-line Packaging Equipment 10 - 15 year straight-line

-Vehicles 5 years or 30% declining balance

-Leasehold improvements Term of the lease
+Office furniture, fixtures and equipment 3 - 10 years straight-line Computer equipment 7 years or 30% declining balance Packaging equipment 10 - 15 years straight-line Vehicles 5 years or 30% declining balance Leasehold improvements Term of the lease

 The Company allocates the amount initially recognized in respect of an item of property and equipment to its significant parts and separately depreciates each part.
 Residual values, method of depreciation and useful lives of the assets are reviewed annually and adjusted, if appropriate.